Sponsor a Child FAQ

 How can I correspond with my sponsored child?

-There are three ways you can regularly send letters to your sponsored child:
+There are two ways you can regularly send letters to your sponsored child:

 - Send an Email!

-Save a stamp and send your letter via email to ChildSponsorship@worldhope.org.
-We’ll print and mail it for you!
+Send your letter via email to ChildSponsorship@worldhope.org.
+We’ll get it to your sponsor child!

 - Complete the Online Form!